AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/concentrated-liquidity-mechanisms.md

 * A **reward period**
 * A set of **incentive parameters**, which define how rewards will be distributed among liquidity providers.
   * **In-Range positions only**: Only reward positions that are being used in swaps
-  * **Fees earned**: The fees earned by the position during the period, which represent the liquidity of the position used by the pool.
+  * **Liquidity Contribution**: Measures the **time-weighted contribution of a position to the overall liquidity in the pool**.
+Positions that remain tightly concentrated around the active tick contribute more liquidity—assuming equal TVL—than those spread across a wider range.
   * **Token 0 holding**: The share of token 0 held by a position relative to the total token 0 in the pool.
   * **Token 1 holding**: The share of token 1 held by a position relative to the total token 1 in the pool.